mmontenegro25/ResponsibleML/Final Assessment Template/README.md

 - This plot visualizes the trade-off between AUC and AIR across candidate models.

-**Figure 4.** Relationship Between AIR and AUC for Grid Search Results.
+**Figure 4.
+Relationship Between AIR and AUC for Grid Search Results**
 ![AIR and AUC plots](AIR_AUC.png)

 ---